Valentine-Mario/TS-Catch/CONTRIBUTING.md

               b.getStart(),
               b.getEnd(),
               content,
-              `Consider using a more declerative name in function parameter`, file
+              `Consider using a more declerative name for function`, file
             );
     }